ryanthomas92/promises/README.md

 3. As you start to feel comfortable with `addOne`, implement a `square` function in this controller that can be used in the same way.

+4. If you finish early, take turns suggesting math-themed functions for your partner to implement.
+Then, they should drive while you help.
+Trade off for each function!

 ### Closing Thoughts

 1. What is a promise?